 McAfee Founder Accused Of Evading Taxes While Allegedly Earning Millions

-Computer antivirus pioneer John McAfee tweeted last year he hadn't filed a tax return in eight years.
+Computer antivirus pioneer John McAfee tweeted last year that he hadn't filed a tax return in eight years.

-It was okay, he explained.
+It was OK, he explained.
 He was "done making money."
 His "net income is negative."

 "Taxation is illegal," he said.